hivdb/nucamino/README.md

 Download Binaries
 -----------------

-For convenience' sake, We provide pre-compiled executables for mainstream systems.
+For convenience' sake, we provide pre-compiled executables for mainstream systems.
 Those binary files can be found in release pages.
 The current release page is [v0.1][v0.1].